-The operative prosecution activities are conducted at seven Public Prosecution Areas and the National Public Prosecution Department.
-The prosecution areas consist of the country's 32 public prosecution offices, with a geographical sphere of operation that is approximately equivalent to a county.
+The operative prosecution activities are conducted at four Public Prosecution Areas and the National Public Prosecution Department.
+The prosecution areas consist of the country's 32 public prosecution offices, with a geographical sphere of operation that is approximately equivalent to one or two counties.
 In the Stockholm and Malmö there are several local public prosecution offices.

 The separate Public Prosecution Office deals with suspected offences committed by e.g. police officers, prosecutors and judges.

 The Prosecution Authority’s prosecution development centre are tasked with conducting methodological and legal development within criminal areas.
 Legal follow-up and inspection are also conducted here.
 An example of this is that fact that all appeals made against prosecution decisions are handled by the development centre.
 The centre is responsible for maintaining general expertise within its areas of responsibility.

 At the Head Office, there is a legal department for cases heard in the Supreme Court and central international issues, a supervision department for legal direction and control, as well as central departments for e.g. communication, human resources and IT.